 - The City of London's Risk Management Strategy, which forms part of its Corporate Risk Management Framework, requires each Chief Officer to report regularly to Committees on the risks faced by their department. - 2.
 The Charity Commission requires Trustees to confirm in a charity's annual report that any major risks to which the charity is exposed have been identified and reviewed and that systems are established to mitigate those risks.
 These risks are to be reviewed annually. - 3.
-Each Committee to which the Natural Environment Division of the Environment Department reports receives an update on the risks of the charity or charities relevant to that Committee every quarter.
-This frequency aligns with the City of London's Risk Management Strategy and exceeds the requirements of the Charity Commission. - 4.
+Each Committee to which the Natural Environment Division of the Environment Department reports receive an update on the risks of the charity or charities relevant to that Committee every quarter.
+Detailed risk registers are presented to Committees every six months.
+The two interim quarterly reports present summary risk registers, with individual risks being reported in detail by exception. - 4.
 The Executive Director Environment assures your Committee that all risks held by the Natural Environment Division continue to be managed in compliance with the Corporate Risk Management Framework and the Charities Act 2011. - 5.
 Each of the five charities for which your Committee is responsible holds a risk register.
-All risks are regularly reviewed by management teams, in consultation with risk owners, with updates recorded in the corporate risk management information system.
+All risks are regularly reviewed by management teams, in consultation with risk owners, with updates recorded in the corporate risk management information system (Ideagen).
 Risks are assessed on a likelihood-impact basis, and the resultant score is associated with a traffic light colour.
 For reference, the City of London's Risk Matrix is provided at Appendix 6. - 6.
-The detailed risk registers for Epping Forest and each of the four Commons charities are summarised in the main body of this report and provided in full at Appendices 1 to 5.
-Officers are undertaking a range of actions to control each risk, as shown in the appended registers.
+The detailed risk registers for Epping Forest and each of the four Commons charities are summarised in the main body of this report and at Appendices 1 to 5.
+One risk is reported in detail, by exception (at Appendix 1a).
+For each risk, officers are undertaking a range of actions to mitigate the effects.